-Learn more about shielding provided by ground pour in your PCB layout.
+Learn more about PCB shielding provided by ground pour in your PCB layout.

 - Some conformal spray coating materials can be used to suppress electromagnetic radiation generated by noise on the power bus noise.

 Learn more about using conformal spray coating materials as EMI shielding.

 When board-level EMI shielding measures are ineffective, either because they cannot address a high-frequency range or because EMI is too intense, such as you might see in high current switching regulators.
 In this case, enclosure-level EMI shielding techniques can be used.
 These include:

 - Applying metal cans or mesh materials to mating surfaces to close gaps in an enclosure